hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 [HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), one of the HPE GreenLake cloud services available on the HPE GreenLake for Private Cloud Enterprise, allows customers to create a K8s cluster and deploy containerized applications to the cluster.
 It provides an enterprise-grade container management service using open source K8s.

+K8s [*Namespace*](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) is one of the most fundamental K8s API obejcts in the K8s system.
+It provides a mechanism for organizing and isolating groups of K8s resources within a single cluster.

+K8s uses namespaces to separate organizations in a multitenant architecture.
+Using such namespace based multitenant architecture is more cost-effective than spinning up a new cluster for each organizational unit.
+However, along with that cost advantages comes a certain degree of management complexity, particularly around K8s namespaces.

+Basically, all the K8s namespaces that are created in a cluster are perrs to each other.
+Each namespace is fully isolated from the others.
+The administrative overhead makes managing such hierachical relationships among namespaces difficult.

+In 2020, K8s upstream introduced the *hierarchical namaspace* (HNS) framework.
+HNS helps you manage the security and capabilities of namespaces with less effort than the flat, peer-to-peer namespace model.
+Using HNS, administrators can organize namespaces according to an organizational hierarchy and allocate capabilities accordingly.

 ### Prerequisites

 Before starting, make sure you have the following: